 We hope you find your perfect role.
 Good luck!

 Before applying for a position, we encourage you to read the position description carefully to gain a good understanding of the role’s requirements.
 Once ready, you may submit your application online via our website.
 You must provide basic personal information, a cover letter, and an updated CV. have.
 It is essential to ensure that your CV is up-to-date and that your cover letter illustrates why you are a suitable fit for the role.

 The selection panel reviews all applications against the position description and key requirements to determine which candidates have the strongest claim to the advertised position.
 These candidates are then shortlisted for an interview.
 If shortlisted, a member of our People and Culture team or Hiring Manager team will contact you to invite you to an interview, which may be held in person or online.
 We typically take around 14 days to shortlist and contact shortlisted applicants, but this timeframe may vary depending on the number of applications we receive.
 All applications are notified of an outcome.

 Before the interview

-reference checks: a minimum of 2 reference checks will be completed.
+Reference checks: a minimum of 2 reference checks will be completed.
 Our preference is to conduct reference from your most recent direct reports.
 If this is not possible, this should be discussed at interview stage.

 National Police Check: A mandatory requirement.
 A police check needs to have been completed within the previous 3 months to be valid.

-Pre-medicals: Depending on the role, you will need to undertake either a:
+Pre-Employment medicals: Depending on the role, you will need to undertake either a:

+Once pre-employment checks have been carried out and it is deemed that you have met the requirements.
+The People and Culture Team will issue a contract.
 If you accept, a formal letter of offer and new starter information is sent electronically and must be completed and returned prior to your first day of work.